Isabel Gabbe | © Elsa Okazaki

 Isabel Gabbe

-In the past she has been able to gain many years of experience as a piano teacher and music teacher in the areas of music colleges, music schools, general education schools and day care centers.
-From 2009 to 2014 she was coordinator and member of the educational management for the education program of the Stiftung Klavier-Festival Ruhr.
-In numerous workshops in North Rhine-Westphalia, she trains educators and primary school teachers in creative music-making with groups of children.
-The regular cooperation with the "Klavier-Festival Ruhr" is very important to her in order to establish music as a natural part of children's education.
-She enabled encounters between well-known and established musicians with young, up-and-coming talents and designed concert programs with worthwhile, unknown works.
+In the past, she has gained many years of experience as a piano teacher and music educator at music academies, music schools, general education schools and day-care centres.
+From 2009 to 2014, she was coordinator and member of the pedagogical management for the education programme of the Ruhr Piano Festival Foundation.
+In numerous workshops in North Rhine-Westphalia, she trains nursery and primary school teachers in creative music-making with groups of children.